 Topics

-Aging/Gerontology Issues Health Care Human Services Leadership Public HealthExpertise
+Aging/Gerontology Issues Health Care Human Services Leadership Public Health

-- Workforce development (Pertaining to LTC and aging services)
+• Workforce Development (Pertaining to LTC and Aging Services)

 About

-Amy Dore, Ph.D., is a professor of health care management at Metropolitan State University of Denver teaching both undergraduate and graduate students in the Department of Health Professions.
+Amy Dore, DHA, is a professor of health care management at Metropolitan State University of Denver teaching both undergraduate and graduate students in the Department of Health Professions.
 For more than 18 years Dore has taught courses in health disparities, human resources, practice management, research and leadership.
 Her expertise includes long term care/aging services, health disparities and workforce development.

 Dore’s research interests are varied and include aging services, senior and caregiver health, rural health and diversity issues as well as student competency assessment and outcomes.
 During her academic career Dore authored and co-authored several case study responses, book chapters and original case studies.
 She is co-author of the textbook Cultural Learning in Healthcare: Recognizing and Navigating Difference.